rendner/py-plugin-dataframe-viewer/plugin/docs/TEST_PLUGIN_MANUALLY.md

 ### 3) Plugin Can Parse HTML From Pandas Styler
 After all files are re-exported run the unit tests (gradle-task `test` under group `verification`) of the plugin project to check if everything is OK.

-The generated resources are used by the unit tests `ChunkValidationTest` and `CSSValidationTest`.
+The generated resources are used by the unit tests `ChunkValidationTest`.
 These are the most important ones of the plugin project.

 #### ChunkValidationTest